Dewiiid/3ds-homebrew-browser/README.md

 The basic use of the browser is via the `+Pad` or `OPad` and the `A` button.
 Use the pad to navigate up and down the list, and the `A` button to download the highlighted app.
-The `L` and `R` buttons filter by category - they are games, media, emulators, utility, and miscelaneous. `Select` will change the sort order. `X` opens the debug console on the top screen.
+The `L` and `R` buttons filter by category - they are games, media, emulators, utility, and miscellaneous. `Select` will change the sort order. `X` opens the debug console on the top screen.

 Similarly, the main controls can be touched as well - to navigate, drag the